jp-quant/jp-quant.github.io/_posts/2020-09-18-fbprophet_bayesian_glm.md

 1. Mathematically understand the difference between **Ordinary v.s.
 Generalized** Linear Models (GLM) & why we are using GLM to build time-series forecasters.
 2. Explore the concept of "going Bayesian" (Bayes' Theorem), the benefits from doing so & the extended philosophy behind it.
 3. Break down the mathematics of FBProphet.
 4. Build our own version in Python with additional flexibility & creative concepts added, utilizing *PyMC3* instead of *Stan* (like fbprophet does) as backend sampler (since I am not yet super fluent in Stan by the time I write this post).
 In addition, I will not spend much time talking about PyMC3, as you can navigate [here](https://docs.pymc.io/) to explore.
 It's an amazing sampler for probabilistic models built in Python, that implements frontier computational algorithms for regressions of various distributions in our built models.
-In addition with a rich library of variational inferencing method, it also use them to accelerate its MCMC simulations, for sampling & fitting purposes.
+In addition with a rich library of variational inferencing methods, it also use them to accelerate MCMC simulations for sampling/fitting purposes.

 ---

 # 1. The Superiority of Generalized Linear Models

 Linearity is the foundational language that explains the totality of composition for any reality we are trying to model, as regression becomes the basis for the overarching factor-modeling technique in the modern data-driven world, especially neural network models in Machine Learning.

 However, the main difference between a regular ordinary linear regression model and a generalized one falls under the concept of **symmetry & normality**, a *theoretical* zero-sum framework towards reality as a whole (not as what we observed incrementally through time).

 The intuition, as I summarize below, is best explained by this [Wikipedia page](https://en.wikipedia.org/wiki/Generalized_linear_model#Maximum_likelihood  "Wikipedia page"):

 ---

 **Ordinary linear** regression predicts Y, the expected value of a given unknown quantity (the response variable, a random variable), as a linear combination of a set of observed values X's (predictors):

 $$Y = \sum \alpha_{i} X_{i}$$

 - This is **appropriate when the response variable can vary indefinitely in either direction**.
 - When asked about the distribution of such predicted values, we only need $$\mu$$ and $$\sigma$$ to describe the symmetric property of its deviation.

 However this is **not generally true when tackling problems from real-world data**, as such data typically are *not* normally distributed, as many exhibit certain properties aside from just skewness & kurtosis, but rather fatter tails or positively bounded, etc. For example (by Wiki):

->  -  *Suppose a linear prediction model learns from some data (perhaps primarily drawn from large beaches) that a 10 degree temperature decrease would lead to 1,000 fewer people visiting the beach.
+> *Suppose a linear prediction model learns from some data (perhaps primarily drawn from large beaches) that a 10 degree temperature decrease would lead to 1,000 fewer people visiting the beach.
 This model is unlikely to generalize well over different sized beaches.*

 **Generalized linear** models cover all these situations by allowing for response variables that have arbitrary distributions (rather than simply normal distributions), and for an arbitrary function of the response variable (the link function) to vary linearly with the predicted values (rather than assuming that the response itself must vary linearly).
 For example (by Wiki):

-> The case above of predicted number of beach attendees would typically be modeled with a Poisson distribution and a log link, while the case of predicted probability of beach attendance would typically be modeled with a Bernoulli distribution (or binomial distribution, depending on exactly how the problem is phrased) and a log-odds (or logit) link function.
+> *The case above of predicted number of beach attendees would typically be modeled with a Poisson distribution and a log link, while the case of predicted probability of beach attendance would typically be modeled with a Bernoulli distribution (or binomial distribution, depending on exactly how the problem is phrased) and a log-odds (or logit) link function.*

 ---

 In short, a generalized linear model covers all possible ways of how different distributions of difference factors, abstract or real, can "hierarchically" impact the defined distribution of the observed.
 This allows us to tackle complex time-series problems, especially ones that exhibit non-linearity, while retain uncertainty in our models, as well as  not having to worry about data stationarity that classical time-series models, such as ARIMA, heavily rely on

 ---

 # 2. Going Bayesian

 All Bayesian techniques & implementations in modern days, even in machine learning neural networks, are built from the beautiful statistical foundation pioneered by Thomas Bayes himself, back in the late 1700s, called **Bayes Theorem**: